 Regular Dental Checkups: To keep your mouth healthy and odour-free, visit your dentist on a regular basis.
 It is recommended by the Canadian Dental Association to visit at least once every six months.

-To learn more about bad breath prevention when wearing braces or during orthodontic treatment, contact or visit us in Calgary at our McKenzie Towne or Southport location, or at our location in Okotoks.
+To learn more about bad breath prevention when wearing braces or during orthodontic treatment, contact or visit us in Calgary at our McKenzie Towne location, or at our location in Okotoks.